gradle/native-samples/README.md

 Hello, World!
 ```

 You can also depend on specific versions of the libraries.
-Version 1.0 of the utilities library contains a bug:
+For example, version 1.0 of the utilities library contains a bug.

 ```
 > edit build.gradle # change dependency on utilities:latest.integration to utilities:1.0